The stochastic Klausmeier system and a stochastic Schauder-Tychonoff type theorem: Results on regularity and technical propositions

 First, we will show that a unique solution $u_\kappa$ to the system \eqref{eq:cutoffuu} exists and is nonnegative.
 Second, we will show by variational methods that this solution satisfies some integrability properties, given $u_0\in L^ {\pp}(\Ocal)$, $p\ge 1$.
+Let us start with proving an inequality that we are going to use in the sequel.